 Why are the Vietnamese so entrepreneurial?
-One hypothesis is that, prior to the Doi Moi reforms, people needed to have multiple-sources of income just to eke-out a basic standard of living; for example: a piano-retailer may also serve noodles at lunch; a stay-at-home mom will operate a Nuoc Mia cart while she watches the kids.
+One hypothesis is that, prior to the Doi Moi reforms, people needed to have multiple-sources of income just to eke-out a basic standard of living.
+For example: a piano-retailer may also serve noodles at lunch; a stay-at-home mom may operate a Nuoc Mia cart while she watches the kids.
 We’ve witnessed a similar mentality in Cuba.
-But, unlike Cuba, this survival-mindset has been given the chance to operate under free-market opportunities in Vietnam.
+But, unlike Cuba, this survival mentality has can actually build wealth in Vietnam, given the free-market opportunities and massive amounts of FDI.

 What Do Vietnamese People Think About China?

-Most foreigners are surprised to learn that every-day Vietnamese have a very low opinion of China, despite certain cultural inheritances, deep economic connections, and, officially, a top-level “strategic comprehensive relationship” in foreign policy.
+Most foreigners are surprised to learn that everyday Vietnamese have a very low opinion of China, despite certain cultural inheritances, a genetic kinship, deep economic connections, and, officially, a top-level “strategic comprehensive relationship” in foreign policy.

-The truth is that China is viewed by everyday-Vietnamese as its millennial-long arch-nemesis, cultural colonizer, and frequent occupier — on the scale of centuries.
+The truth is that China is viewed by everyday Vietnamese as a millennial-long arch-nemesis, cultural colonizer, and frequent occupier — on the scale of centuries.
 “We hate them in our blood” a Vietnamese colleague remarked.